Last updated on 24 March 2022

 Listening to Prayers at Sultan Ahmet square

-Living in India since birth, we both have heard a lot of Prayers from various religions.
+Living in India since birth, we both have heard a lot of prayers from various religions.
 But something is soothing about what we listened to in Sultan Ahmet.
 It is smoother, gentle and warm.
-The call from Blue mosque and the next reply from Hagia Sophia is relaxing to hear.
+The call from Blue mosque and the reply for it from Hagia Sophia is relaxing to hear.
 Plus, the seating between two mosques is the best place to end your day, watching people and sipping tea from a local tea seller walking with glass cups and a metal kettle.

 This is the time when older men come to meet with their friends in a group.
 Each group were particular about from whom they bought the tea.
 We enjoyed observing them while they loved to watch foreigners like us.

 Labyrinths of Grand Bazaar

 Even non-shopaholics can fall in love with Grand Bazar because shopping here isn’t just buying but an experience.
 The vaulted yellow roof is similar to that of Hagia Sophia.
 The glittering mosaic glass lamps remind you of Ottoman luxury.
 The teacups remind you to take an elaborate tea break as Turks do.
 The fake designer accessories will get you back to the reality of the modern world.
 The sellers shouting and inviting in their distinct Turkish English accent –The vibe & the maze are great.
 Don’t’t be shocked if you spend more than three hours here

 Visit Hagia Sophia

 Where is Hagia now?

 A 537AD church that became a mosque in 1453 was converted into a museum in 1935 and became a museum in 2020.
 This Byzantine-time architectural wonder is Hagia Sophia.
 As an architect, no doubt, I admire this megastructure.
 For Ashrith, it was a fascinating place to see mother Mary, Gabriel and Jesus on the ceiling and holy Kuran inscriptions below it.